MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-cluster-new-hardware.md

 ---
-title: Migrate to Azure Stack HCI on new hardware
+title: Migrate to Azure Local on new hardware
-description: Learn how to migrate to Azure Stack HCI on new hardware
+description: Learn how to migrate to Azure Local on new hardware
 author: alkohli
 ms.topic: how-to
 ms.date: 02/13/2024